thepassle/generic-components/README.md

 You can think of these components like using a native `<button>` element, you get all the functionality, and accessibility, keyboard nav, etc for free, you just have to style the button to your liking.

+You can use these components to build an app, or compose them and build your own components with them.

 ## Usage

 ### Via npm